Charlie-Buxton/TTT2_GMod_Role_Bigfoot/README.md

 ## Example Round

-Alice is secretly assigned Bigfoot but sees the normal Innocent role at the start of the round.
+Player 1 is secretly assigned Bigfoot but sees the normal Innocent role at the start of the round.
 Nobody else is told that Bigfoot exists.

-When Alice is killed, her screen goes black for two seconds and tells her that she can no longer speak.
-She then revives as Bigfoot with extra health.
+When Player 1 is killed, her screen goes black for two seconds and tells her that they can no longer speak.
+They then revives as Bigfoot with extra health.
 Her inventory has been replaced by a single Help me action, so the only way she can communicate with nearby players is through the sound's location and timing.

 The result is a small mechanical twist with a social consequence: other players have to decide whether the creature they can hear is useful, dangerous, or a distraction.